Rahul-Chandera/SwiftUI/README.md

 Here I am going to explain some functionalities of SwiftUI framework, with some basic controls.

-Let’s start!
+### Let’s start!
--
-When you create a new project using XCode 11 and check the SwiftUI box, it comes with a "SceneDelegate" file.
-SceneDelegate is responsible for your views hierarchy, it's not part of AppDelegate any more.
+When you create a new project using Xcode 11 and check the SwiftUI box, it comes with a "SceneDelegate" file.
+SceneDelegate is responsible for your views hierarchy, so your window it's not part of AppDelegate any more.
 AppDelegate is purely for managing services like notifications, location, etc. This helps to reduce burden from AppDelegate class.

-In "ContentView" file, you will see two struct, the first struct is where you write your view code, the second struct is where you declare what you want to preview.
+If you open "ContentView" file, you will see two struct, the first struct is where you write your view code, the second struct is where you declare what you want to preview.

 ![alt text](https://github.com/Rahul-Chandera/SwiftUI/blob/master/img/2.png)

 Live preview is a great tool.
 You don't have to compile and run your project every-time to verify your UI.
 Your code changes will immediately reflect into preview.
+Use "Group" if you want multiple preview of your view with different data, or use "previewDevice" to specify device in which you want preview, you can have multiple devices also.
 You can even change size of your preview.
-Use "Group" if you want multiple preview of your view with different data, or use "previewDevice" to specify device in which you want preview, you can have multiple devices also.

 ![alt text](https://github.com/Rahul-Chandera/SwiftUI/blob/master/img/3.png)